EverML/vue2Map/README.md

-# Users HEAT MAP - Torre API
+# Users Search - Torre API
 This is a small project that uses the TORRE.CO BIO API.

 # Stack